bricklytics/rawcomm/README.md

 ## Customization

 - Add new protocols or strategies by extending the appropriate `feature` directories.
-- Place test files in `objetos/` or `tesouros/` for transfer experiments.
+- Place test files in `objetos/` and let `tesouros/` be destination folder for transfer experiments.

 ## License